terminological/r6-generator/README.md

 ```

-Once basic setup complete more background on developing your package is available in the [documenation project](https://github.com/terminological/r6-generator-docs).
+Once basic setup complete more background on developing your package is available in the [documentation project](https://github.com/terminological/r6-generator-docs).

 ## Citing r6-generator

 If you are building a R-package using r6-generator, your package will automatically cite r6-generator.
-This can be modified in `inst/CITATION`.
+This behaviour can be modified by editing `inst/CITATION`.

 Here is the reference it uses: